 Two points coroner Straus made about the latest murder would put question marks against whether the latest victim was in fact killed at the hands of the Cleveland Torso Murderer.

 First Straus noticed hesitation marks in the cuts made, not evidenced in the earlier murders.
-Secondly, Straus confirmed that the cause of death was not on this occasion due to decapitation as the heart had already stopped beating before been severed.
+Secondly, Straus confirmed that the cause of death was not on this occasion due to decapitation.
+This time the heart had already stopped beating before been severed.

-Despite everyone in the case failing to be convinced that the second Lady Of The Lake was a victim of the Cleveland Torso Murderer it was decided by the majority that she should be included among the killer’s victims.
+Not everyone involved was convinced that the second Lady Of The Lake was a victim of the Cleveland Torso Murderer.
+It was decided by the majority that she should be included among the killer’s victims.

 A Familiar Pattern

-Despite investigating several tantalizing leads the case again took a familiar path with each seemingly fizzling out and leaving the police no nearer to finding the madman responsible.
+Despite investigating several tantalizing leads the case again took a familiar path.
+Each lead seemingly fizzling out, leaving the police no nearer to finding the madman responsible.

-Some three months after the initial discovery on May 5 the lower half of the victim’s torso was found in the lake by Howard Yochem.
-The cold water of Lake Erie had kept the lower torso in a surprisingly good condition and so it was easily matched with the upper half at the morgue.
+Some three months after the initial discovery on May 5 the lower half of the victim’s torso was found.
+Howard Yochem made the discovery in the lake.
+The cold water of Lake Erie had kept the lower torso in a surprisingly good condition.
+Thanks to this it was easily matched with the upper half at the morgue.

 Despite further searches, the rest of the body parts and the victims head would never be found.
 The victim would once more become another nameless victim of the Cleveland Torso Murderer.